|

 a man holding a pillow

-There’s no need to settle for polyester pillows because there are many other non-toxic options out there, including:
+There’s no need to settle for polyester pillows because there are healthier options out there, including:

 • Organic Cotton: Free from pesticides and chemicals.